 Meanwhile, library programs will continue streaming on the library’s Facebook page and this website.
 Some programs may use Zoom and/or YouTube.
 Call 517-486-2858 for more information, and visit www.blissfieldlibrary.org for new streaming and downloadable content, for instructions and documents for summer reading, or to apply for a new online library account.

 Vestibule service remains an excellent option.
 Simply browse our catalog, then call 517-486-2858 and tell us what you want us to check out for you.
 We'll check the items out and leave them for you in the vestibule just inside the front door of the library on Lane Street.
 We'll leave items until 5 pm the next business day.
 Checkouts are limited to three items out at a time per account.
 If someone else is in the vestibule when you arrive, please wait for the vestibule to be empty before entering and maintain a safe distance of at lease six-feet while waiting.
 We encourage masks even outside.
-Masks are required by the order which allows us to open the library.
+Masks, by reducing the risk of infection and spread, will allow us to keep the library open.
 All holds placed online will be held for you at the front desk by default.
 If you wish to pick up the items you reserved online from the vestibule instead of from the front desk, just give us a call and we'll check the items out and leave them in the vestibule until 5pm the next business day.